nusgsac/nusgsac.github.io/_posts/2021-09-25-gsac-career.md

 ### Q5.
 For those who already graduated, how can they look for help in finding full-time jobs or internships?

 There are two ways.
-First one is via the school’s website.
-They can log onto the _NUS TalentConnect_ job portal or keep a look out for weekly emails on the latest job opportunities.
-Besides _TalentConnect_, full-time enrolled students can also look for part-time work opportunities within NUS via the _NUS Student Work Scheme_ (NSWS) that aims to encourage NUS students to be self-reliant and to gain working experience on campus.
+First one is via school’s website.
+Students can log onto the _NUS TalentConnect_ job portal or keep a look out for weekly emails on the latest job opportunities.
+Besides _TalentConnect_, full-time enrolled students can also look for part-time work opportunities within NUS via the _NUS Student Work Scheme (NSWS)_ that aims to encourage NUS students to be self-reliant and to gain working experience on campus.
 For any administrative queries, they should check with the school admin.

 <!-- Insert pic of NSWS -->
 <figure>